Why Marry?

 Freedom

 Marriage is often viewed as a restrictor of freedom.
-It's not uncommon for people to refer to a bachelor party for example as "the last chance to be free" or something to that effect, but marriage is a commitment which frees the participants in more ways than one.
+We call it being "tied down" after all, but marriage is a commitment which frees the participants in more ways than one.
 Compare a relationship with a new acquaintance to that of a lifelong friend.
 The strength of the latter goes hand in hand with it's permanence.
 I don't have to convince you that there is immense value in a relationship for which there is nothing you could do or say (within the confines of the shared morality) that would send the other person running.
-In marriage, the boundaries of what you can reveal and explore of yourself are shattered.
-The best version of yourself becomes accessible (the best friend, father, communicator, supporter, most responsible, most resilient version) partly due to this new accessibility but also because the best version of yourself is no longer important but rather necessary (leaving is no longer an option).
-We are incredibly well adapted to put off things we know are good for us until they become absolutely necessary.
-To think you will sit through the challenges and sacrifice that exists between yourself now and the best version of yourself when the option to leave is still available is optimistic at best.
+In marriage, the best version of yourself becomes accessible (the best friend, father, communicator, supporter, most responsible, most resilient version) because the best version of yourself is no longer important but rather necessary - what other options do you have when you can't run away?

 It is also far from unreasonable to think that when your world is falling apart, your child is sick, your parent just died, or you've lost your job, that you will want everything you could possibly have working in the favor of your relationship to better your odds (i.e. the public vow, the difficulty and risks of divorce).
 In this sense, marriage is freeing because life's difficulty poses less of a threat to your relationship.